-Ruth Ellen Church's Salisbury Steaks
+Ruth Ellen Church's Salisbury Steaks With Red Sauce And Mushrooms

 In the 1850s, Dr. James Henry Salisbury, a New York doctor, conducted methodical research on vegetable extracts, serving them to cats and dogs and documenting their deaths in gruesome detail.
 He became convinced veggies were toxic.
 Then, during the Civil War, he had success treating diarrhea with a diet of all lean ground beef.
 In the 1880s he created the Salisbury Steak, made from steaks he pounded.
 In an 1885 issue of the Medical and Surgical Reporter I found in a Google Books search, a peer of Dr. Salisbury, Dr. W.M.
 Hepburn, described how to make the Salisbury Steak treatment.